mnelson4/yet-another-related-posts-plugin/readme.txt

 = I'm using the Thumbnails display.
 How can I change the thumbnail size? =

-The default NARPP thumbnail size is 120px by 120px.
+The default YARPP thumbnail size is 120px by 120px.
 The thumbnail size can be specified programmatically by adding `add_image_size('yarpp-thumbnail', $width, $height, true);` to your theme's `functions.php` file with appropriate width and height variables.
 In the future I may add some UI to the settings to also set this.
 Feedback is requested on whether this is a good idea.

-Each time you change NARPP's thumbnail dimensions like this, you will probably want to have WordPress regenerate appropriate sized thumbnails for all of your images.
+Each time you change YARPP's thumbnail dimensions like this, you will probably want to have WordPress regenerate appropriate sized thumbnails for all of your images.
 I highly recommend the [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin for this purpose.

 = I'm using the Thumbnails display.
 Why aren't the right size thumbnails being served? =

 By default, if an appropriately sized thumbnail is not available in WordPress, a larger image will be served and will be made to fit in the thumbnail space via CSS.
 Sometimes this means images will be scaled down in a weird way, so it is not ideal.
-What you really want is for NARPP to serve appropriately-sized thumbnails.
+What you really want is for YARPP to serve appropriately-sized thumbnails.

 There are two options for doing so:

 * First, you can use the [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin to generate all these thumbnail-sized images in a batch process.
 This puts you in control of when this resizing process happens on your server (which is good because it can be processor-intensive).
 New images which are uploaded to WordPress should automatically get the appropriate thumbnail generated when the image is uploaded.

-* Second, you can turn on a feature in NARPP to auto-generate appropriate size thumbnails on the fly, if they have not yet been created.
+* Second, you can turn on a feature in YARPP to auto-generate appropriate size thumbnails on the fly, if they have not yet been created.
 Doing this type of processing on the fly does not scale well, so this feature is turned off by default.
 But if you run a smaller site with less traffic, it may work for you.
-Simply add `define('NARPP_GENERATE_THUMBNAILS', true);` to your theme's `functions.php` file.
+Simply add `define('YARPP_GENERATE_THUMBNAILS', true);` to your theme's `functions.php` file.

 = I'm using the Thumbnails display.
 Why are some of my posts missing appropriate images? =

-NARPP's thumbnail view requires that a WordPress "featured image" be set for each post.
+YARPP's thumbnail view requires that a WordPress "featured image" be set for each post.
 If you have many posts that never had a featured image set, I recommend the plugin [Auto Post Thumbnail](http://wordpress.org/extend/plugins/auto-post-thumbnail/), which will generate post thumbnails for you.

 = How can I use the custom template feature? =

-NARPP's custom templates feature allows you to uber-customize the related posts display using the same coding conventions and [Template Tags](http://codex.wordpress.org/Template_Tags) as in WordPress themes.
-Custom templates must be in your *active theme's main directory* in order to be recognized by NARPP.
-If your theme did not ship with NARPP templates, move the files in the `yarpp-templates` directory which ships with NARPP into your active theme's main directory.
+YARPP's custom templates feature allows you to uber-customize the related posts display using the same coding conventions and [Template Tags](http://codex.wordpress.org/Template_Tags) as in WordPress themes.
+Custom templates must be in your *active theme's main directory* in order to be recognized by YARPP.
+If your theme did not ship with YARPP templates, move the files in the `yarpp-templates` directory which ships with YARPP into your active theme's main directory.
 Be sure to move the *files* (which must be named `yarpp-template-`...`.php`) to your theme, not the entire directory.

-= Is NARPP compatible with WordPress Multisite? =
+= Is YARPP compatible with WordPress Multisite? =

-NARPP should work fine in a multisite environment, and many users are running it without any issues using WordPress Multisite.
+YARPP should work fine in a multisite environment, and many users are running it without any issues using WordPress Multisite.
 It will, however, only get results *within* each blog.
 It will not display related posts results from across your network.

-= I want to use NARPP on a site with content in multiple languages. =
+= I want to use YARPP on a site with content in multiple languages. =

 The recommended solution in such cases is to use the [Polylang](https://polylang.wordpress.com/) plugin.
-Polylang has posted [a tutorial for using NARPP with Polylang](https://polylang.wordpress.com/2013/05/03/polylang-and-yarpp/).
+Polylang has posted [a tutorial for using YARPP with Polylang](https://polylang.wordpress.com/2013/05/03/polylang-and-yarpp/).

-= Does NARPP work with full-width characters or languages that don't use spaces between words? =
+= Does YARPP work with full-width characters or languages that don't use spaces between words? =

-NARPP works fine with full-width (double-byte) characters, assuming your WordPress database is set up with Unicode support.
-99% of the time, if you're able to write blog posts with full-width characters and they're displayed correctly, NARPP will work on your blog.
+YARPP works fine with full-width (double-byte) characters, assuming your WordPress database is set up with Unicode support.
+99% of the time, if you're able to write blog posts with full-width characters and they're displayed correctly, YARPP will work on your blog.

-However, NARPP does have difficulty with languages that don't place spaces between words (Chinese, Japanese, etc.).
+However, YARPP does have difficulty with languages that don't place spaces between words (Chinese, Japanese, etc.).
 For these languages, the "consider body" and "consider titles" options in the "Relatedness options" may not be very helpful.
 Using only tags and categories may work better for these languages.

-= Does NARPP slow down my blog/server? =
+= Does YARPP slow down my blog/server? =

-The NARPP calculation of related content does make a little impact, yes.
-However, NARPP caches all of its results, so any post's results need only be calculated once.
-NARPP's queries have been significantly optimized since version 3.5.
+The YARPP calculation of related content does make a little impact, yes.
+However, YARPP caches all of its results, so any post's results need only be calculated once.
+YARPP's queries have been significantly optimized since version 3.5.

-If you are running a large site and need to throttle NARPP's computation, try the official [NARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin which adds this throttling functionality.
-If you are looking for a hosting provider whose databases will not balk under NARPP, I personally have had great success with [MediaTemple](http://www.mediatemple.net/#a_aid=4ed59d7ac5dae).
+If you are running a large site and need to throttle YARPP's computation, try the official [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin which adds this throttling functionality.
+If you are looking for a hosting provider whose databases will not balk under YARPP, I personally have had great success with [MediaTemple](http://www.mediatemple.net/#a_aid=4ed59d7ac5dae).

-= Are there any plugins that are incompatible with NARPP? =
+= Are there any plugins that are incompatible with YARPP? =

 * [DISQUS](https://wordpress.org/extend/plugins/disqus-comment-system/): go to the DISQUS plugin advanced settings and turn on the "Check this if you have a problem with comment counts not showing on permalinks".
 * [SEO_Pager plugin](http://wordpress.org/support/topic/267966): turn off the automatic display option in SEO Pager and instead add the code manually.
 * [Pagebar 2](http://www.elektroelch.de/hacks/wp/pagebar/);
 * [WP Contact Form III plugin and Contact Form Plugin](http://wordpress.org/support/topic/392605);
 * [WPML](http://wpml.org): various incompatibilities have been reported.
-The multilingual plugin [Polylang](https://polylang.wordpress.com/) has great support for NARPP and is suggested as a replacement for WPML.
+The multilingual plugin [Polylang](https://polylang.wordpress.com/) has great support for YARPP and is suggested as a replacement for WPML.
 * Other related posts plugins, obviously, may also be incompatible.

 Please submit similar bugs by starting a new thread on [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin).
 I check the forums regularly and will try to release a quick bugfix.

-= NARPP seems to be broken since I upgraded to WordPress X.X. =
+= YARPP seems to be broken since I upgraded to WordPress X.X. =

 Before upgrading to a new WordPress version, you should first deactivate all plugins, then upgrade your WordPress, and then reactivate your plugins.
-Even then, you may still find that something went wrong with your NARPP functionality.
+Even then, you may still find that something went wrong with your YARPP functionality.
 If so, try these steps:

-1. Visit the "Related Posts (NARPP)" settings page to verify your settings.
+1. Visit the "Related Posts (YARPP)" settings page to verify your settings.
-2. Deactivate NARPP, replace the NARPP files on the server with a fresh copy of the new version, and then reactivate it.
+2. Deactivate YARPP, replace the YARPP files on the server with a fresh copy of the new version, and then reactivate it.
-3. Install the official [NARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin to flush the cache.
+3. Install the official [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin to flush the cache.

 = Can I clear my cache?
 Can I build up the cache manually? =

-The official [NARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin adds manual cache controls, letting you flush the cache and build it up manually.
+The official [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin adds manual cache controls, letting you flush the cache and build it up manually.

-= I removed the NARPP plugin but I still see NARPP-related database tables.
+= I removed the YARPP plugin but I still see YARPP-related database tables.
 Shouldn't those be removed, too? =

-Beginning with version 4.0.7, NARPP includes clean uninstall functionality.
-If you no longer wish to use NARPP, first deactivate NARPP using the "Plugins" page in WordPress, then click the "Delete" link found on the same page.
-This process will automatically remove all NARPP-related files, including temp tables.
-If you manually try to remove NARPP files instead of going through WordPress, some files or temp tables could remain.
+Beginning with version 4.0.7, YARPP includes clean uninstall functionality.
+If you no longer wish to use YARPP, first deactivate YARPP using the "Plugins" page in WordPress, then click the "Delete" link found on the same page.
+This process will automatically remove all YARPP-related files, including temp tables.
+If you manually try to remove YARPP files instead of going through WordPress, some files or temp tables could remain.

-= Does NARPP support custom post types? =
+= Does YARPP support custom post types? =

 Yes.
-To make NARPP support your custom post type, the attribute `yarpp_support` must be set to true on the custom post type when it is registered.
-It will then be available on options on the NARPP settings page.
+To make YARPP support your custom post type, the attribute `yarpp_support` must be set to true on the custom post type when it is registered.
+It will then be available on options on the YARPP settings page.

 `'yarpp_support' => true`

 If you would like to programmatically control which post types are considered in an automatically-displayed related posts display, use the `yarpp_map_post_types` filter.

-= Can I customize how NARPP displays? =
+= Can I customize how YARPP displays? =

 Yes.
-Developers can call NARPP's powerful relatedness algorithm from anywhere in their own code.
+Developers can call YARPP's powerful relatedness algorithm from anywhere in their own code.
 Some examples and more details are in my slides from my [WordCamp Birmingham talk](http://www.slideshare.net/mitcho/relate-all-the-things).

 `
 yarpp_related(array(